valderan/simple-logger/docs/en/api_security.md

 The API currently does not expose a dedicated endpoint for manually clearing the lockout counter.

-## IP allowlist and related blocks
+## IP allowlist and rate-limit exemptions

-Every request passes through the global [`ipWhitelist`](../../api/src/api/middlewares/ipWhitelist.ts) middleware, executed after the blacklist check and the rate limiter.
-Its workflow:
+Every request passes through the global [`ipWhitelist`](../../api/src/api/middlewares/ipWhitelist.ts) middleware after the blacklist guard and before routing.
+The middleware does not block traffic anymore.
+Instead, it classifies the current client IP so downstream components can decide whether throttling should apply.【F:api/src/api/middlewares/ipWhitelist.ts†L1-L45】

-1. Once per minute it refreshes the local cache from the MongoDB `Whitelist` collection (model [`WhitelistModel`](../../api/src/api/models/Whitelist.ts)).【F:api/src/api/middlewares/ipWhitelist.ts†L4-L20】【F:api/src/api/models/Whitelist.ts†L3-L17】
+1. Once per minute the middleware refreshes an in-memory cache of normalized IPs from the MongoDB `Whitelist` collection and automatically adds the administrator IP defined via `ADMIN_IP` (if present).【F:api/src/api/middlewares/ipWhitelist.ts†L16-L27】【F:api/src/api/services/whitelist.ts†L5-L24】
-2. If the allowlist is empty, all clients are allowed (default behaviour for a fresh installation).【F:api/src/api/middlewares/ipWhitelist.ts†L28-L29】
-3. Local requests (`127.0.0.1` and `::1`) are always accepted so the service can call itself or work inside the same container.【F:api/src/api/middlewares/ipWhitelist.ts†L31-L33】
-4. Other IPs are checked against the cache; if the address is missing, the response is `403 Forbidden` with the message “IP not in allowlist.”【F:api/src/api/middlewares/ipWhitelist.ts†L34-L37】
+2. The normalized request IP is compared against the cache.
+Loopback addresses (`127.0.0.1`, `::1`) are always trusted.
+The boolean result is stored on `req.isWhitelistedIp`, and the request continues down the stack.【F:api/src/api/middlewares/ipWhitelist.ts†L31-L39】
+3. The rate limiter reads this flag and skips throttling for trusted IPs while still exempting projects configured with the `whitelist` or `docker` access level.【F:api/src/api/middlewares/rateLimiter.ts†L1-L35】

+All other addresses follow the regular security rules: blacklist checks, global rate limiting and validation continue to apply.
+Removing an address from the allowlist simply returns it to the shared limits.

-### Data storage
+### Data storage and API

-The allowlist lives in the MongoDB `whitelists` collection.
-Its schema enforces a unique IP, optional description, and a creation timestamp.【F:api/src/api/models/Whitelist.ts†L3-L17】 Admins can manage entries via `/api/settings/whitelist` endpoints.

-### Lifting the block for a new project

-When an external project floods the API with malformed UUIDs and its IP is not allowlisted, every request will get `403 Forbidden` until the address is added to `Whitelist`.
-To restore access quickly:

-1. Call `POST /api/settings/whitelist` as an authenticated admin and add the IP via UI or script.
-2. Or insert the document directly in MongoDB (`db.whitelists.insertOne({ ip: 'X.X.X.X', description: 'Project ABC' })`).

-The new entry appears in the cache within a minute (cache TTL) or immediately after restarting the API.【F:api/src/api/middlewares/ipWhitelist.ts†L12-L20】 Any request handled through `/api/settings/whitelist` also clears the middleware cache so updates take effect instantly.【F:api/src/api/controllers/settingsController.ts†L25-L40】【F:api/src/api/middlewares/ipWhitelist.ts†L39-L43】
+Whitelist entries reside in the MongoDB `whitelists` collection with a unique IP, optional description and `createdAt` timestamp.【F:api/src/api/models/Whitelist.ts†L3-L17】 The `/api/settings/whitelist` endpoints return enriched objects that expose an `isProtected` flag for administrator-managed records and reuse the same payload for create/update operations.【F:api/src/api/services/whitelist.ts†L31-L96】【F:api/src/api/controllers/settingsController.ts†L40-L74】 Cache invalidation happens automatically whenever an entry is added or removed, so UI changes become visible immediately.【F:api/src/api/middlewares/ipWhitelist.ts†L42-L45】【F:api/src/api/controllers/settingsController.ts†L47-L65】

+### Administrator IP override

+Set the `ADMIN_IP` environment variable in the API service to permanently allow an address.
+During bootstrap the value is normalized and inserted into the whitelist if missing, and the REST API rejects deletion attempts while the variable is set.【F:api/src/app.ts†L31-L35】【F:api/src/api/services/whitelist.ts†L5-L86】【F:api/src/api/controllers/settingsController.ts†L55-L65】 This guarantees that operational access for administrators remains available even if other settings are misconfigured.

+### Working with integrations

+Use the allowlist to exempt trusted data sources from the global rate limiter.
+External systems still need valid authentication tokens, and blacklist rules always take precedence.
+If a partner system hits validation errors (for example, malformed UUIDs), add its IP to the allowlist to keep throughput high while fixing the client.
+Once the integration stabilises you can remove the address again—the client will fall back to the shared limits without being blocked.

 ## IP blacklist